Zelex/jo_clojure/README.md

 The long-term goal is to add types/functions for machine learning, matrices, tensors, etc...
 And specifically try to do automatic parallelization.

 # Currently:
 * Native implementation.
-Can be (in some cases) as fast as or faster than original Clojure (which uses Java's JVM).
+Can be (in some cases) as fast as or approaching JVM Clojure performance.
+Though not in all/most cases - YMMV.
 * Parses code into native structures (AST), then executes.
 Essentially interpreted - though does some clever things here and there.
 * Lazy sequences
 * Startup time is ridiculously fast by comparison